raulincadet/BanksHT/README.md

 Structured data, resulted from this first part of the project, is used to build a dashboard.
 The code of the second phase of the project is available in [another repository](https://github.com/raulincadet/BanksHT_dashboard).
 The dashboard can be found [HERE](https://cours.shinyapps.io/BanksHT_dashboard/).

 ## Method
 While R is used to download the excel files, a greater part of the job is done with Python.
 Indeed, Python is used to cleaned and structured data.
+Financial data related to the banks, provided on the website of the central banks are not structured as time series data.
+Each excel file contains many sheets, with different kinds of financial data.
+My targets were the balance sheet and the income statement.
+I should have chronological data for each variable of the reports, to be able to plot their trends.
+In this regards, several Python functions have been written to import data from the excel files, cleaning and gathering them as panel data (by quarters and by banks).

 ### Packages and modules
 The packages and modules used for each one of these programming languages are shown below.